marcoverl/CVUserGuide/source/AdminVMs-nocontext.rst

     sudo mkfs.xfs -f /dev/vdb

-If the mkfs operation fails with a 'device busy' error message, edit the /etc/fstab file temporarily disabling the mount of /mnt.
+If the mkfs operation fails with a 'device busy' error message, edit the /etc/fstab file temporarily disabling (i.e. commenting-out) the mount of
+/mnt.
 Reboot the system and then retry the mkfs operation.